 secure Optional , if set to true then cookie will be set only when secure connection is available

 httponly Optional , if set to true then cookie will be set accessible only through HTTP protocol

-We will study how to set cookies in the client computer through the browser by using PHP.
-Cookies are stored with some values in it and they can be read by other files in the same or down below directory.
-We will see how to set the cookies first.
+We will see how to add the cookies first.
 You can download the free code at the end of this page for your testing.
 You can use the demo here also.
 Here is the code to do that.

 Two things we have to know here.

 1. Cookie set by the page now will be available at next page.

 2. Before sending any header to the browser ( before sending any html code ) the cookie has to be set.
 Otherwise error message we will get.